b82/laravel-5-drag-n-drop/README.md

 # laravel 5 drag-n-drop
 A simple way to drag n drop elements and update asynchronously the database<br/>
-(This repo won't be updated so if you liked this stuff please continue the development)
+<strong>(This repo won't be updated, so if you liked this stuff feel free to do whatever you want with it)</strong>